gabriel951/gabriel951.github.io/README.md

 # Goal
 Hi, welcome to my website!
-Here you will find both the texts I have written and the slides I have used for presentations.
+My name is Gabriel Ferreira Silva and here you will find both the texts I have written and the slides I have used for presentations.

 PS: I stand with Ukraine!